sassihamdi-CD/HappenTN/README.md

 ## Getting Started
-To get started with HappeningTN, clone the repository and follow these steps:
+To get started with HappenTN, clone the repository and follow these steps:
 1. Navigate to the `backend` directory and install dependencies:
 ```bash
 cd backend npm install